 3 Design System Challenges No One is Talking About

 Like with implementing any other system in your organization, developing and maintaining a design system does not come without its challenges.
-This brief article from Senior Product Designer Dana Zipnik discusses three common issues: cross platform deployment, keeping your system alive, and fixing bugs.
+This brief article from Senior Product Designer Dana Zipnik discusses three common issues: cross-platform deployment, keeping your system alive, and fixing bugs.

 Better, Faster, Happier through Systems: The Rosenfeld Review Podcast

 In this episode of the Rosenfeld Review podcast, Boeing UX Manager and author Jack Moffett talks to Lou Rosenfeld about the overall importance of design systems for standardizing and scaling activities.
-He makes a specially convincing argument for design systems’ power in facilitating UX to web development handoffs.
+He makes a particularly convincing argument for design systems’ power in facilitating UX to web development handoffs.

 More Constructively Curated

-7 Resources to Help You Understand and Reduce Your Nonprofit’s Technical Debt
+• 7 Resources to Help You Understand and Reduce Your Nonprofit’s Technical Debt

 • 6 Resources to Achieve Measurable Goals Online